SonarSource/sonar-developer-toolset/README.md

 ## (Optional) Built Configuration for Intellij

-If you experience problems with the build-in build system (*Build* ➡️ *Rebuild Project*), you should delegate the build to maven.
-Make sure, to skip tests during the build:
+If you experience problems with the built-in build system (*Build* ➡️ *Rebuild Project*), you should delegate the build to maven.
+Make sure to skip tests during the build:

 ![Intellij-maven-runner](intellij/intellij-maven-runner.png)